 - Evaluate use of treatment.

 - Further supply of NRT/GP script request.

-- · Record smoking status.
+- Record smoking status.

 - Take and record CO reading.

 - Guidance on weight gain and withdrawal symptoms.

 - Discuss benefits of quitting.

 - Reinforce the 'not a puff' rule.

 - Make appointment for follow-up.

 - Record on Pharmoutcomes.

-Four and twelve weeks post quit date - 15 minutes (session number will vary depending on when QD set)
+Four and twelve weeks -15 minutes (session number will vary depending on when QD set)

 - Confirm smoking status.

 - Congratulate Client!

 - Record CO reading on Pharmoutcomes.

-- Complete 4-week follow up within Department of Health parameters (25 42 days post quit) on Pharmoutcomes or client monitoring form.
+- Complete 4-week follow up within Department of Health parameters (25 42 days post guit) on Pharmoutcomes or client monitoring form.

 - Reinforce the continued 'not a puff' rule.

 - Send Quit letter to clients GP.

-- Definition of 4 week quitter (from NCSCT and DH Monitoring Guidance).
+- Definition of 4-week quitter (from Local Stop Smoking Services and support: commissioning, delivery and monitoring guidance).

 A CO-verified four-week quitter = A treated smoker who reports not smoking for at least days 15-28 of a quit attempt and whose CO reading is assessed 28 days from their quit date (-3 or +14 days) and is less than 10 ppm.
-The -3 or +14 day rule allows for cases where it is impossible to carry out a face-to-face follow-up at the normal four-week point (although in most cases it is expected that follow-up will be carried out at four weeks from the quit date).
-This means that follow-up must occur 25 to 42 days from the quit date (Russell Standard).
+The -3- or +14-day rule allows for cases where it is impossible to carry out a face-to-face follow-up at the normal four-week point (although in most cases it is expected that follow-up will be carried out at four weeks from the quit date).
+This means that follow-up must occur 25 to 42 days from the quit date (The Russell Standard).